ruairitobrien/ruairitobrien-blog/src/render/posts/to-make-a-blog.html.md

 I decided to make a blog.

-I work as a programmer and I guess my main hobby is programming too so deciding to make a blog brought with it a lot of over thinking about how to begin and surprisingly little about what would be blogged.
+I work as a programmer and I guess my main hobby is programming too so my decision to make a blog brought with it a lot of over thinking about how to build the blog and surprisingly little about what would be blogged.

-Should i sign up to a service like [Wordpress](https://wordpress.com/), [Blogger](https://www.blogger.com/home) or [Medium](https://medium.com/)?
+Should I sign up to a service like [Wordpress](https://wordpress.com/), [Blogger](https://www.blogger.com/home) or [Medium](https://medium.com/)?
 They're all nice and quick to get started.
-For a person who enjoys technology and works in the software industry, a place on the internet to call your own is bound to be a good thing.
+For a person who enjoys technology and works in the software industry, a place on the internet to call your own makes a lot of sense.
 The more control you have over it the better.
 None of the existing services provide a place to call your own in my view.
-Just like social media, you will create all the content but you must fit their format and be part of the tapestry of that site rather than it being your own place.
+Just like social media, you will create all the content but you must fit their format and are just part of the tapestry of their site.

 If the existing services aren't the right option, what are the alternatives?

 Build your own site of course!
-One problem here is that it's a lot of work to do that.
+One problem there is, that's a lot of work.
 Sure you could throw something together fairly quickly but watch the hours slip away as you try to add some of the common features on any blog site.
 We (developers) all know we **can** build a blog site from scratch.
-In the majority of cases, we really shouldn't do it though.
+In the majority of cases, we really shouldn't.

 One option.
-Set up a [LAMP](https://en.wikipedia.org/wiki/LAMP_(software_bundle) server, install wordpress...
+Set up a [LAMP](https://en.wikipedia.org/wiki/LAMP_(software_bundle) server, install Wordpress...
 I really don't want to launch in to a long spiel about why I don't like this option but, well, I don't.
 I don't like managing a database if I don't have to.
 I like things to be fast and scalable and I don't like dealing with security issues if I don't have to.
 If you have coding skills, take advantage of them and avoid Wordpress.
 That is just my opinion though.
-A lot of people wouldn't agree with me on that.
+A lot of people wouldn't agree with me on that I know.

 <h3>Static Site Generators</h3>

 While over thinking all this and doing anything but actually starting my blog, I stumbled across static site generators.
 A novel concept to me.
-I did recognize names like Jekyll and Hexo but never really looked to figure out what they were.
+I did recognize names like Jekyll and Hexo but never really looked in to them before.

-A static site generator is what I went for in the end.
+A static site generator is what I went for in the end to build this blog.
 Here is a list of reasons why and these are true for the majority of static site generators you may come across, either out of the box or through plugins.

 * No database
 * Everything in source control